sebhoof/SolarAxionFlux/README.md

 This code has been published under the BSD 3-clause license.
 Consult the [LICENSE](LICENSE) file for details.

 ## Example results
-We use the code for our study on &ldquo;Quantifying uncertainties in the solar axion flux and their impact on determining axion model parameters.&rdquo; The preprint is available at [arXiv:2101.08789](https://arxiv.org/abs/2101.08789).
-The published paper can be found at [JCAP](https://doi.org/10.1088/1475-7516/2021/09/006) and is also on the arXiv [arXiv:2101.08789](https://arxiv.org/abs/2101.08789) Calculations of the axion flux from nuclear transitions were added later, in an article published at [EPJC]( https://doi.org/10.1140/epjc/s10052-022-10061-1), also available on the arXiv [arXiv:2111.06407](https://arxiv.org/abs/2111.06407).
+We use the code for our study on &ldquo;Quantifying uncertainties in the solar axion flux and their impact on determining axion model parameters.&rdquo; The published paper can be found at [JCAP](https://doi.org/10.1088/1475-7516/2021/09/006) and is also on the arXiv [arXiv:2101.08789](https://arxiv.org/abs/2101.08789) Calculations of the axion flux from nuclear transitions were added later, in an article published at [EPJC]( https://doi.org/10.1140/epjc/s10052-022-10061-1), also available on the arXiv [arXiv:2111.06407](https://arxiv.org/abs/2111.06407).

 <p>